AlexWinder/letsencrypt-backup/README.md

 > chmod 700 /location/to/letsencrypt-backup/backup.sh

-You will need to drop in the correct location to the directory as per your system when you cloned the repos
+You will need to drop in the correct location to the directory as per your system when you cloned the repository.

+To test that the permissions issue is now resolved you can attempt to execute the script manually.

+> /location/to/letsencrypt-backup/backup.sh

 ### Things of Note